Skip to Content

 Xcaret Park is an ecotourism theme park located in the midst of the Mayan jungle, and is home to some Mayan ruins of the same name.

-Distance from Cancun: 47 miles (76 kilometers) via Carretera Tulum
+Distance from Cancun: 47 miles (76 kilometers) via Carretera Tulum.

 San Miguelito

-This ancient Mayan city was part of a very large trading network between the 13th and 15th centuries, importing and exporting products to many settlements in the Caribbean.
-The site is divided into four areas that boast remains of structures and Cancun pyramids, some of which are very well preserved.
+This ancient Mayan city was part of a very large trading network between the 13th and 15th centuries.
+It imported and exported products to many settlements in the Caribbean.

 Distance from Cancun: 11 miles (17.8 km)

-MAYAN RUINS NEAR CANCUN FAQ
+MAYAN RUINS NEAR CANCUN FAQs

 How far are the Mayan ruins from Cancun?